How y’all doing, forex buddies?

 With regard to economists’ track record, however, economists tend to undershoot their estimates, so there are slightly more upside surprises.
 That doesn’t automatically mean that we’ll be getting an upside surprise for the upcoming release, though.

-Also as usual, follow-through buying or selling is generally dependent on the details of the report, namely the labor force participation rate and full-time employment.
+Also, as usual, follow-through buying or selling is generally dependent on the details of the report, namely the labor force participation rate and full-time employment.
 Although oil’s price action is normally the determining factor, more often than not.
-And you can check real-time prices of oil futures here and here.